andmanousakis/LLM-Fine-Tuning/README.md

 # LLM Fine-tuning

-This project is a solution for the **LLM Fine-tuning Project**, demonstrating practical skills in Large Language Model fine-tuning and deployment.
+This project demonstrates practical skills in **Large Language Model fine-tuning and deployment**.

 ## 📖 Overview